 - Be aware that degree requirements vary from university to university as well as within the specific colleges and schools of a university.

 - Earn an Associate Degree while completing general education requirements that are required during the first 2 years at most institutions.

 - Follow the Transfer Module and Transfer Assurance Guide (TAG) pathways for guaranteed transfer of the courses you take to any public institution in the State of Ohio.

 - Use Transferology to see how courses transfer and apply toward the completion of a college degree.

-- Work closely with LCC Counselors to follow transfer guides and agreements set up with our university partners.
+- Work closely with Lakeland Community College Counselors to follow transfer guides and agreements set up with our university partners.